Anita Brenner: New York years

 In 1927, Brenner left Mexico for New York to attend Columbia University.
-She had served as translator and editor for Manuel Gamio, a leading Mexican anthropologist and was encouraged to pursue a doctorate by Franz Boas, the "founding father of American anthropology".
+She had served as translator and editor for Manuel Gamio, a leading Mexican anthropologist, and was encouraged to pursue a doctorate by Franz Boas, the "founding father of American anthropology".
 In 1929, she was finally able to publish her book on Mexican artwork, but instead of the two volumes originally planned, she published one volume entitled Idols Behind Altars, with the New York trade publisher, Harcourt, Brace.
-The main premise of the book was that behind the Spanish "altars", visible Hispanic, Catholic culture, lay the "idols", invisible authentic culture of the real Mexico, which the "Mexican Renaissance" was rediscovering.
+The main premise of the book was that behind the Spanish "altars", visible Hispanic, Catholic culture, lay the "idols", the invisible authentic culture of indigenous Mexico, which the "Mexican Renaissance" was rediscovering.
 It was well received and is considered her most important work.
 It was the first attempt to permanently record art throughout the country, as well as analyze the works, styles and artists of Mexico.
 According to Katherine Anne Porter's review, it reads like a "who's who" of the Mexican art scene of the 1920s, including Abraham Ángel, Adolfo Best-Maugard, Jean Charlot, Xavier Guerrero, Carlos Mérida, Gerardo Murillo Cornado (aka Dr. Atl), José Clemente Orozco, Diego Rivera, and David Alfaro Siqueiros and explains the intricate interlacing of their community of foreigners, second generation emigrants, and native born artists who have restored the "Indian" imagery of Mexico.

-Although she never finished a bachelor's or master's degree, nor done field work at the site in 1930, Brenner submitted her PhD dissertation in anthropology on the ancient site of Colhuacan.
+Although she never finished a bachelor's or master's degree, and did not conduct field research at the site, in 1930, Brenner submitted her PhD dissertation in anthropology on the ancient site of Colhuacan.
 After her successful defense of her thesis, she completed her degree and was awarded a Guggenheim Fellowship in 1930 to study the geographical extent of Aztec art in Mexico and at various museums in Europe.
-In her travels throughout Europe she wrote articles for The New York Times and served as a war correspondent during the Spanish Civil War.
+In her travels throughout Europe, she wrote articles for The New York Times and served as a war correspondent during the Spanish Civil War.

 Brenner's travels through Mexico with the fellowship resulted in a travel book entitled Your Mexican Holiday which was published in 1932.
-The next decade of her life was spent in the publication of hundreds of articles which appeared in "The Nation (seventeen articles) and the New York Times Sunday Magazine (twenty articles), ...
-Mademoiselle, and ... the Brooklyn Daily Eagle (fifty articles), as well as stories of Mexican art, culture, refugees and politics which were chronicled in the Jewish press – the Menorah Journal, the Jewish Morning Journal, The Jewish Daily Forward, and the Jewish Telegraphic Agency.
+The next decade of her life was spent in the publication of hundreds of articles which appeared in "The Nation (seventeen articles) and the New York Times Sunday Magazine (twenty articles), Mademoiselle, and the Brooklyn Daily Eagle (fifty articles), as well as stories of Mexican art, culture, refugees and politics which were chronicled in the Jewish press – The Menorah Journal, the Jewish Morning Journal, The Jewish Daily Forward, and the Jewish Telegraphic Agency.

-During this period, Brenner helped many of Mexico's artists navigate the U.S. audiences.
-She introduced José Clemente Orozco to Alma Reed who helped plan his first New York showing and guided his career.
-She and Orozco later had a falling out.
-She wrote reviews and helped with the translation of Mariano Azuela's The Underdogs, which sold 3,000 copies, she promoted Diego Rivera, though they at times had a contentious relationship, as well as Carlos Mérida and David Alfaro Siqueiros.
+During this period, Brenner helped many of Mexico's artists expand their U.S. audiences.
+She introduced José Clemente Orozco to Alma Reed, who helped plan his first New York showing and guided his career.
+Brenner and Orozco later had a falling out.
+She wrote reviews and helped with the translation of Mariano Azuela's The Underdogs, which sold 3,000 copies.
+She promoted the work of Diego Rivera, though they at times had a contentious relationship, as well as Carlos Mérida and David Alfaro Siqueiros.